 #Pop-top camping Trailer

 A bit more of a niche, It is much more affordable than an RV, and a definite upgrade from a tent.
-That is, until the timing of your trip coincides with crazy winds and undesirable rain storms.
+That is until the timing of your trip coincides with crazy winds and undesirable rain storms.
 If the weather Gods are against you, be prepared to battle when setting it up in the wind.
-Parking and maneuvering takes a bit of practice in comparison to driving a regular vehicle with no trailer, but it’s easy to get used to it.
-For those seeking all-season camping options, Insulated teardrops with a rigid shell like DROPLET, or a well-built camper van a high roof and no pop-top would be best.
+Parking and maneuvering take a bit of practice in comparison to driving a regular vehicle with no trailer, but it’s easy to get used to it.
+For those seeking all-season camping options, Insulated teardrops with a rigid shell-like DROPLET, or a well-built camper van with a high roof and no pop-top would be best.

 - Initial Cost: $$ Much cheaper and lower profile than an RV or a Van, the pop-top has similar cost advantages to a Teardrop camper